Deric-W/FindScoreP/docs/UTILITIES.md

  - `AUTO`, an option which enables automatic detection of Score-P arguments using `scorep_infer_arguments`

  - `OVERRIDE_VARIABLES`, an option which disables processing of `SCOREP_LANGUAGES_<TARGET>` and `SCOREP_<LANG>_ARGUMENTS_<TARGET>`

-The function defaults to the current directory if no directories or targets are passed.

 **`find_package(ScoreP ...)` has to be executed successfully before this function can be used!**